-Recreation - These are project lands managed by Alabama Power for existing and/or potential future concentrated recreational activities.
-This includes land that is developed for commercial recreation with provisions for adequate public access, public recreation, open space, water access, and future recreational development.
+Recreation - These are project lands managed by Alabama Power for existing or potential future recreational activities.
+This includes land that is developed for public recreation, open space, water access, and future recreational development.
 These lands typically are owned by Alabama Power but may be operated under a lease agreement with Alabama Power.
+The allowable uses in the Recreation classification include public access and day and evening recreational use.